EasyRecon/EasyManager/README.md

 # Executes multiple commands and stores the results
 cmds = %w[id hostname]
-cmd_results = SrvManager::SSH.cmd_exec(ssh, srv, cmds)
+cmd_results = EasyManager::SSH.cmd_exec(ssh, srv, cmds)

 cmd_results.each do |cmd, result|
   p "Executed cmd : '#{cmd}' and get : '#{result}'"
   # > "Executed cmd : 'id' and get : 'uid=0(root) gid=0(root) groups=0(root)'"
-  # > "Executed cmd : 'hostname' and get : 'scw-srvmanager-uklyyuqi'"
+  # > "Executed cmd : 'hostname' and get : 'scw-easymanager-uklyyuqi'"
 end

 # Transfer a file and a folder in recursive mode on the server